 After 23 years of non-violence Malcolm Baker is once again under attack.
 Having been moved to Long Bay Hospital Prison in February 2015, Malcolm is subjected to conditions tantamount to torture, including forced medication without justification.
 He is rendered semi-comatose with other severe side effects.
-See open letter to psychiatrist Dr Simonelli and letter to Tribunal by Malcolm 30/7/2012.
+See open letter to psychiatrist Dr Simonelli and letter to Mental Health Review Tribunal by Malcolm 30/7/2012.
 Media release April 30, 2015

 Despite being settled in a correctional facility in Nowra and working in a stable job, in February 2015 Malcolm Baker was committed to an indefinite stay at Long Bay Prison Hospital.
 Two certificates provided the basis for Justice Health to take him to the prison hospital and forcibly inject him.
 The reason given was that he had sent letters with ideas and drawings to individuals such as Senator Clive Palmer.
 In addition to this, Justice Health said that the violent nature of Malcolm’s crime in 1992 indicated a present violent mental state.